felipevgomes10/clean-arch-mvvm/README.md

 });
 ```

 Another part of the `ViewModel` implementation is the `mutation (post request)` that's being made to create a new item.
-Note that the mutation is also using a use-case, in this case `createTodoUseCase.execute` and again `the request is being decoupled` from the `react-query library`.
+Note that the mutation is also using a use-case, in this case `addTodoUseCase.execute` and again `the request is being decoupled` from the `react-query library`.

 One thing the pay attention to in this case is that this code is using something called `optimistic UI update`.
 This is a strategy that `updates the UI before the request to the API succeeds (hence the optimictic)`, and when the request actually finishes and returns the new data the UI is updated again with the actual data from the API.
 The `onMutate` callback can be used to implement this logic as it runs before that request has finished (check the implementation in the example below).
 To replace the optimistic data for the actual data from the API the `onSuccess` callback comes into play as it runs only after the request has finished and succeeded.
 Plus, if the request fails for some reason the `onError` callback can be used to delete the optimistic data from the query data.